telerik/maui-docs/maui-demo-app.md

 **Installation for macOS**

->important First, you have to run the command `maui-check --preview` in the command prompt to use the Telerik UI for MAUI DemoApp.
+>important `maui-check --preview` is required for using Telerik UI for MAUI controls and build and run the DemoApp.

 * Telerik_UI_for_Maui_[version]_Preview.pkg - runnable pkg file used for automatic installation (for use on Mac).